merkle-open/NitroNetSitecore/docs/samples.md

     </div>
 </div>
 ```
-### AdditionalArgumentsOnlyComponents
+### enableAdditionalArgumentsOnly
 There is also an additional settings which enables components to be rendered without a name-matching model on the current context or without explicitly specifying `data`.
 In our example from before this would mean you need no `SubComponentModel` on the `ParentComponentModel`, you can just pass all values needed via additional arguments.
-Lets have a look at an example and compare the behaviour of **AdditionalArgumentsOnlyComponents** enabled vs disabled.
+Lets have a look at an example and compare the behaviour of **enableAdditionalArgumentsOnly** enabled vs disabled.

 **Example**